-Planned giving offers a variety of ways to provide for your current and future needs, provide for loved ones, and support the Vermont Humanities Council.
+Planned giving offers a variety of ways to support your current and future needs, provide for loved ones, and support Vermont Humanities in the future.
+Vermont Humanities works in partnership with the Vermont Community Foundation to offer a full range of planned giving services for donors interested in supporting Vermont’s cultural institutions now and in perpetuity.

 Gifts from Your Retirement Plan

-Perhaps the easiest way to make a planned gift is to name VHC as a beneficiary of your IRA, 401(k), 403(b) or other retirement plan.
+Perhaps the easiest way to make a planned gift is to name Vermont Humanities as a beneficiary of your IRA, 401(k), 403(b) or other retirement plan.
 Simply get a change of beneficiary form from your plan provider and make the change!
-There’s no need for a lawyer, it’s easy and revocable, and there’s no income tax on the distribution that comes ultimately to VHC.
+This can often be done online at your provider’s website or on their mobile app.
+There’s no need for a lawyer, it’s easy and revocable, and there’s no income tax on the distribution that comes ultimately to Vermont Humanities.

 Gifts of Life Insurance

-If you give VHC a life insurance policy, the cash surrender value of the policy or the cost of a replacement policy is deductible as a charitable contribution.
+If you give Vermont Humanities a life insurance policy, the cash surrender value of the policy or the cost of a replacement policy is deductible as a charitable contribution.
 If you continue to pay premiums after making your gift, the premiums are also tax-deductible.

 Gifts of Real Estate

-You could deed your home or farm to VHC, but retain the right to live in it for the rest of your life, a term of years, or a combination of the two.
-(You could, of course, donate your house to VHC in your will, but you would not receive an income tax deduction, as you would if you made the gift during your lifetime.)
+You could deed your home, farm, or other real property to Vermont Humanities, but retain the right to live in it for the rest of your life, a term of years, or a combination of the two.
+(You could, of course, donate your house to Vermont Humanities in your will, but you would not receive an income tax deduction, as you would if you made the gift during your lifetime.)

 Gifts that Provide Income

 These include charitable remainder trusts, deferred gift annuities, and more.
-Visit our Gifts that Provide Income page to learn more about these options.
+Visit our Gifts that Provide Income page to learn more about these options offered in partnership with the Vermont Community Foundation.